oppiliappan/curie/README.md

 ### Arch Linux

-Curie is available in the AUR as [bdf-curie]: aur.archlinux.org/packages/bdf-curie
+Curie is available in the AUR as [bdf-curie](aur.archlinux.org/packages/bdf-curie)